rathena/rathena/sql-files/README.md

 ### Compatibility
 ---
-The `compatiblity` folder contains SQL views which are used with helping control panels or websites grab prevelent data for a table that may have changed structure.
+The `compatibility` folder contains SQL views which are used with helping control panels or websites grab prevalent data for a table that may have changed structure.

 These are optional imports but website data such as item databases will not work properly when using the new YAML format without these views: